Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Don't require tracking, since the satellites don't move (It's on the tin - geo**stationary**)\*
 - Broadcast full disc images of the earth and/or regional crops

-\* Some older satellites might have an inclination, where they slowly move in an 8 shape throughout a day.
+\* Some older satellites might have an increased inclination, where they slowly move in an 8 shape throughout a day.
+They still maintain a consistent longitude though.
 <br>

 - There are **13** geostationary satellites broadcasting imagery in this band: